haniii88/new-things-every-day-93/README.md

-/* New Things Every Day — Da 93 */
+/* New Things Every Day — Day 93 */
 /* Generates a daily activity log with a unique random value */

 function dailyLog93() {